... And Then You Saw Them

 That was the life.
 Manageable.
 Predictable.
 Not miserable — just emptied, somewhere along the way, of any real expectation.

 The same alarm every morning.
 The same coffee, the same route, the same faces you recognize but never really see.
 Work.
 Home.
 A little television, maybe.
 Sleep.
 Then do it all again.
-You weren't suffering, you were just going through the motions — and you had gotten very, very good at it.
+You weren't suffering; you were simply going through the motions — and you had gotten very, very good at it.

 And after a while, you believed it.